Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 To update a package, just click the [edit] icon located after each package name.
-Then, the modification form is the same than the creation one, except that you can set read permissions on the package (see ?).
+Then, the modification form is the same than the creation one, except that you can set read permissions on the package (see `Package editing of the Camellia package`_).

 .. figure:: ../images/screenshots/sc_filereleasepackageadmin.png
    	   :align: center